imrivera/google-photos-vr180-test/README.md

 > #### Section 7.9.2.2: `rdf:Description`with property attributes
 > Property and structure field elements that have normal (non-URI) simple, unqualified values **may** be replaced with attributes in the `rdf:Description` element.

-Values as attributes is optional, not mandatory.
+Properties as attributes are optional, not mandatory.